 Did you know by the year 2015, more than 50 percent of web sales will be generated from social and mobile web sites?
-And did you know, currently only 26 percent of small businesses have mobile sites?
+And did you know, currently only 26 percent of small businesses have a mobile website design?

 It does not take a tech-savvy person to notice mobile phones are the future home of Internet users.
 They go everywhere with us – even to the bathroom.
 They are connected to families, friends, and engrained in our lives.